motu-tool/mOTUs/README.md

          Input options:
             -i  FILE/STR Can be either a list of genome names (1-n) or a text file with genomes to download.
 One line per genome name.
-The input file is c ompatible with the output of motus find.
+The input file is compatible with the output of motus find.

          Output options:
             -o  PATH     Output folder.

          Options:
-            -r           Download only representative genomes.
+            -r, --representatives           Download only representative genomes.

 motus.py: error: the following arguments are required: -o, -i